KirillOsintsev/SRO-parameters-calculations-based-on-the-analytical-models/README.md

 Once the script starts, you will be prompted to provide the following information step-by-step:

-Operation Mode: Choose whether to perform a fresh simulation or load cached data.
+**Operation Mode**: Choose whether to perform a fresh simulation or load cached data.

-1: Calculate new — Runs the full SRO parameter simulation.
+1. **Calculate new**: Runs the full SRO parameter simulation.

-2: Load from existing files — Processes data from previously generated results in the ./data/output/ directory.
+2. **Load from existing files**: Processes data from previously generated results in the ./data/output/ directory.

-**Alloy System**: Enter the name of the system (e.g., FeCrNi).
-This name is used to organize output folders.
+3. **Alloy System**: Enter the name of the alloy system (e.g., `FeNiCr`).

-**Phase & Structure**: Follow the prompts to specify the crystallographic phase (suppors only FCC or BCC), nearest neighbors (NN) list (only 1st NN is supported now), and the number of cells for the simulation (5 is used by default).

-**Lattice Constant (New Calculation only)**: Provide the lattice constant (in Å) to be applied across all compositions.

-**Composition Input**: The script will attempt to load specific alloy compositions from an Excel file.
+4. **Crystal Phase**: Select `fcc` or `bcc`.

+5. **Nearest Neighbors**: Specify number of shells to calculate (1-4).
+However, currently is implemented only the 1st NN.

+6. **Unit Cells**: Number of unit cells for LAMMPS simulations (default: 5).
+The more the unit cells the higher the computational cost.

+7. **Lattice Constant**: (Mode 1 only) Enter lattice constant value in (Å) which will be used for the molecular dynamics energy minimization for all compositions.

+7. **Composition Input**: (Mode 1 only) Provide path to Excel file with compositions.
 Copy and paste the link to your .xls file in the command line.
 An example of the .xls file is provided in the ./data/input/FeNiCr.xls.
 The script supports consequent run for the multiple alloy systems written in the first column of the .xls file.

 **Configuration**: Temperature Range